t-brieger/CSharp-Somewhat-of-a-Guide/SOFTWARE.md

 **Negatives**

--Sometimes it can be *too* detailed and just make you confused
+-Sometimes it can be *too* detailed and just confuse you